Stand Ye Guamanians: History

 The song was originally written in English and composed in 1919 by Ramon Manilisay Sablan (1901/02–1970), the first CHamoru medical doctor and a CHamoru rights activist.
-Sablan, who attended Oklahoma State College, was also a classically trained accomplished pianist and oboe player who also sat in the college orchestra's first violin section.
+Sablan, who attended Oklahoma A&M (now Oklahoma State University), was also a classically trained accomplished pianist and oboe player who also sat in the college orchestra's first violin section.
 He received his medical degree from the University of Louisville School of Medicine in Kentucky.

 A February 1934 article in the Guam Recorder noted that the song had been sung customarily "for some years" during daily flag exercises in schools, alternating each day alongside another composition beginning with the line "All Hail to thee, our noble flag".

 After World War II, the U.S. government modified the lyrics of the song, such as changing the word "Chamorros" to "Guamanians" in the first line, before officially adopting it as the territorial anthem of Guam on 2 May 1952.
 Despite this, the song practically disappeared from public consciousness and was no longer regularly sung by children as it had been prior to the war.
 However, at the turn of the 1970s, a noticeable decline in the transmission of the CHamoru language to children led to the song gaining more attention once again.

 In 1974, amid a resurgence in pride at CHamoru language and culture, educator and politician Lagrimas Leon Guerrero Untalan (1911–1997) translated the song into CHamoru for Guam's first bilingual CHamoru-language education program, known as Kolehon Mandikiki ("Children's School"), which taught CHamoru to young children in public schools.
 On 31 January 1989, the CHamoru lyrics were made official.
-On 27 November 1991, it was made law for students to sing the anthem in CHamoru at school.
+On 27 November 1991, it became mandatory for students to sing the anthem in CHamoru at school.